$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to \Lambda^*(1520)$ and $\Lambda_b \to \Lambda_c^*(2595,2625)$ form factors: Lambdac to Lambda*(1520) form factors

-such that $w=1$ corresponds to $q^2=q^2_{\rm max}$.
-Because we now have data for four different $\Lambda_c$ momenta, we are able to go beyond the first order in this expansion; we find that second order is sufficient.
-Furthermore, here we choose to factor out the lowest expected poles in $q^2$ that occur above $q^2_{\rm max}$.
-The pole masses are taken to be constants, listed in Table \ref{tab:polemassesLcLstar}.
+Because we now have data for four different $\Lambda_c$ momenta, we are able to go beyond the first order in the expansion in $(w-1)$; we find that second order is sufficient.
+Furthermore, we choose to factor out the lowest-lying poles from the single-particle states.
+While this is not necessary for convergence, it may make the convergence slightly more rapid.
+The pole masses are set to the physical values listed in Table \ref{tab:polemassesLcLstar}.
 In the nominal fit, each form factor $f$ is parametrized as

 where the factors